php-enspired/exceptable/README.md

 basic usage
 -----------

-When used with a class that inherits from a `Throwable`, the `exceptable` trait provides a complete, basic implementation for the `Exceptable` interface.
-Simply define your error codes and information, and you have a working implementation.
+The `ExceptableException` class provides a complete base implementation for the `Exceptable` interface.
+Simply extend it, define your error codes and information, and you have a working implementation.

 ### your first exceptable